attainu-falcon/falcon-course-module/assignments/README.md

 2. The new tweet from the form should update this database collection.
 3. The UI should reflect the updates in the database collection.
 4. Put your files inside an `Express_MongoDB` folder under `assignments`.

+# Week 8 Assignments

+# Day 5
+#### Create an Express application which has the following features:
+1. Create a database for AttainU with collections of students and instructors (name, email, phone, age, etc.).
+2. Create CRUD routes to add, get, modify and delete student documents.
+3. Create a view at `/instructors` to show all instructor information as bootstrap cards.
+4. Create a separate view at `/students` to show all student information as bootstrap cards.
+5. On the student card have an `Edit` option which turns information to input boxes and an option to `Save`.
+6. Create a view at `/students/add` with a form to add a new student to the collection.
+7. Also have a `Delete` option.
+8. Put your files inside an `Express_AttainU` folder under `assignments`.